merterun/marketing-portfolio/README.md

 - **Content Strategy**: Development of content marketing strategies across multiple channels
 - **Local SEO**: Management of local SEO operations with proven results in improving local visibility
 - **Performance Tracking**: Regular monitoring and optimization of SEO metrics
+- **Web Design**: Designed fully functional websites and landing pages using HTML, CSS and Javascripts as well as their frameworks like Bootstrap and SaSS

 ### Technical Stack
 - **CRM/Marketing Automation**: Eloqua, Marketo, Mailchimp, HubSpot, Hootsuite, Adobe Campaign Standard